onrocket/launch/README.md

 The launch daemon or program

-### Sequence
+### Launch Sequence

-A sequence of commands that make up a launch pattern
+A set of commands make up a launch sequence.
+Some may be run concurrently,, others in a given order.

+Commands are any executable or script that is compatible with the target server.

 ### Configuration